FoodCorps offers you a unique and transformative service experience.

 You’ll make a measurable difference in the lives of your students, while gaining professional skills and becoming part a network of changemakers that will continue to grow beyond your time with FoodCorps.

 As an AmeriCorps service member with FoodCorps, you will be eligible to receive:

-- $5,815 AmeriCorps Segal Education Award, upon successful completion of your first (or second) term of service: for future schooling or repay qualified student loans.
+- $5,920 AmeriCorps Segal Education Award, upon successful completion of your first (or second) term of service: for future schooling or repay qualified student loans.
 Learn more here.

 - Student loan forbearance: Learn more here.

 - Health insurance: Basic health, vision and dental coverage.
 Learn more here.

 - Partial childcare reimbursements: Learn more here.